pfsense/docs/source/backup/remote-config-backup.rst

 2.3.3 and Later
 ^^^^^^^^^^^^^^^

-Changes to the diag\_backup.php “Download” button on 2.3.3 and later require a slight adjustment compared to previous versions.
+Changes to the diag\_backup.php "Download" button on 2.3.3 and later require a slight adjustment compared to previous versions.

 - Fetch the login form and save the cookies and CSRF token::